Pennsylvania Railroad class S2: Design specification

 The locomotive's problems, the rapid decline of PRR's ridership since 1947 and the advantages of the emerging diesel locomotive ensured that #6200 would never be duplicated, but S2 still participated in the 1948 Chicago Railroad Fair with a T1 4-4-4-4 Duplex Steam Locomotive.
 In August 1949, the locomotive suffered severe turbine damage.
 Since the maintenance costs rose steadily, the S2 was finally stored in Crestline and Altoona.
 In 1952, she was finally retired and was scrapped the following year.

+Wheel arrangement

+The design is the only known example of the 6-8-6 wheel arrangement.

+Under the Whyte notation for the classification of steam locomotives by wheel arrangement, 6-8-6 represents the arrangement of six unpowered leading wheels, eight powered and coupled driving wheels, and six unpowered trailing wheels.